nutjob-laboratories/erk/README.txt

 **Ərk** is a graphical open source [Internet relay chat](https://en.wikipedia.org/wiki/Internet_Relay_Chat) client.
 The current development version is **!_FULL_VERSION_!**.

-**Ərk** is fully functional for use.
-Most features are complete, but bugs are still being found and fixed, and features are still being added.
+**Ərk** is fully functional and ready for your use on Windows or Linux.
+Bugs are being fixed all the time, and features are still being tweaked, but it's ready.

 # Screenshots